 When we understand that there is more to grace than the forgiveness of sins leading to salvation, then we will also understand that there is more to “falling from grace” then the improbable (some say impossible) threat of losing our salvation.
 In the book of Romans Paul says that “He who did not spare His own

 “Are you tired?
 Worn out?
 Burned out on religion?
 Come to me.
 Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.”
-(Matthew 13:28-29closeMatthew 13:28-29 28 He said to them, ‘An enemy
+(Matthew 13:28-29) Good Vibrations “If you want to know